 Yes, from the earliest years of the church the New Testament was understood to be Scripture.
 There is evidence of this not only in the earliest Christian writings and artifacts but even in the New Testament itself!
-Because the different books of the New Testament were written in different places by various authors for distinct purposes, and because in those days they could only be copied by hand and not every Christian knew how to write, it is no surprise that the earliest churches did not yet have complete collections of the New Testament.
+Because the different books of the New Testament were written in multiple places by various authors for distinct purposes, and because in those days they could only be copied by hand and not every Christian knew how to write, it is no surprise that the earliest churches did not yet have complete collections of the New Testament.
 It is also not surprising that there would be discussion over the legitimacy of a few of the books, particularly in churches that did not receive copies of them until later on when counterfeit books were also known to be in circulation.
 In spite of all of this, however, in less than a hundred years from the completion of New Testament, the majority of its books appear to have already been known and accepted as Holy Scripture by the vast majority of churches across the known world.

 Evidence within the New Testament

 The Apostle Paul wrote to Timothy in what was probably his last letter:

 "from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work," (2 Timothy 3:15-17).